epreston/PSGridScroll/README.md

 # Status

 PSGridScroll should be considered an simple solution for automatically displaying an arbitrary number of similar sized objects in a vertical scrolling grid.
+Those looking for a reference counted implementation should look for a "Non ARC 1.0" branch.

 This project follows the [SemVer](http://semver.org/) standard.
 The API may change in backwards-incompatible ways before the 1.0 release.